Onyebuchi Scores in 200th AHL Game, But Tucson Falls 5-2

 Tucson Roadrunners News Release

 Tucson, AZ - The Tucson Roadrunners' (7-7-2-0) two-game winning streak came to an end Sunday night with a 5-2 loss to the Colorado Eagles (13-4-0-1) at Tucson Arena.
-The teams combined for three goals in the opening five minutes, with rookie forward Daniil But providing Tucson's early answer after Colorado's goal in the opening minute.
+The teams combined for three goals in the first two-and-a-half minutes, with rookie forward Daniil But providing Tucson's early answer after Colorado's goal in the opening minute.

 The Roadrunners entered the third period trailing 4-1, but defenseman Montana Onyebuchi, skating in his 200th AHL game, pulled Tucson within two with his first goal of the season.
 The comeback bid fell short, however, as Colorado sealed the win with an empty-net tally in the final minute to split the weekend series.